mattia-toffolon/Trusted-List-Navigation/README.md

  <br /> <br />

 # Some concepts about the implementation of TLN application
-This application interacts with the [EU Trusted List API](https://esignature.ec.europa.eu/efda/swagger-ui.html) to retrieve [EU Trust Services](https://esignature.ec.europa.eu/efda/home/#/screen/home) data and provide useful search and display functions to **analize EU trusted services data**.<br />
+This application interacts with the [EU Trusted List API](https://esignature.ec.europa.eu/efda/swagger-ui.html) to retrieve [EU Trust Services](https://esignature.ec.europa.eu/efda/home/#/screen/home) data and provide useful search and display functions to **analize EU Trusted Services data**.<br />

-The API interaction is done over **http protocol** at application launch time.
-One call is made to **retrieve country code and name** (using */tl-browser/api/v1/search/countries_list* service), and the other is made to retrieve all the providers and services for every country (using
+The API interaction is done over **http protocols** at application launch time.
+One call is made to **retrieve countries codes and names** (using */tl-browser/api/v1/search/countries_list* service), and the other is made to **retrieve all the providers and services for each european country** (using
 */tl-browser/api/v1/search/tsp_list* service).<br />

-The calls to API services retrieve data in **json format**, and this data is **stored as JSONObject** and parsed in Country, Provider, Service, ServiceType objects. only if it is needed.
-In this way only two http calls are done so their time overhead is reduced at a minimum point.  <br/>
+The calls to the API services return data that can be saved in **json format**.
+This data is stored as *JSONObject* and parsed into *Country*, *Provider*, *Service*, *ServiceType* objects only if it's needed.
+In this way only two *http calls* are made so that their time overhead is reduced at the minimum.  <br/>
-Moreover **only needed countries are parsed** in specific objects so the time and space complexity is reduced at the lowest level.
-It is important to note that a country with its complete data is **parsed** to specific objects **only the first time**, then it's kept in case of future use.<br />
+Moreover **only needed countries are parsed** in specific objects so that the time and space complexity is reduced at the lowest level.
+It is important to note that a country with its complete data is parsed into specific objects **only one time** because after that it's kept in case of future usege.<br />
-Country complete data is parsed in a *Country object* that contains a **collection of Providers objects** and every Provider contains its **Service objects** in a **multimap** using as **key** the **ServiceType**.
+In specific, a country complete data (in json format) is parsed in a *Country* object that contains a collection of *Provider* objects and every provider contains its *Service* objects as values in a multimap using as keys their *ServiceType*.
 By doing that we can obtain a minimal time complexity to retrieve services by type.<br />
-Every Service object contains attributes for type, status and other minor informations.<br />
+Every *Service* object contains attributes for country, provider, type and status.<br />

-When the user starts a new search a **Query object** is created.
-This Query object **contains all the selected countries objects** (with all their data), and **for each selection** the user makes, it **computes and stores a subset of informations** from the initial set of countries that match the user selection.
-At the end of all the selections only the services that meet the user choices will remain, and they can be shown.<br /><br />
+The query management has been implemented so that when the user starts a new search a *Query* object is created.
+This query contains **all the selected *Country* objects** (with all their data), and for each selection the user makes, it computes and stores a **subset of informations** from the initial set of countries that matches the user selection.
+At the end of all the selections, the list of services that meets the user requests can be calculated and shown through the interface.<br />

+The countries and service types names visualization instead, has been implementated so that no objects are need to be created.
+What is needed is only a call to a specific method that parses the *JSONObject*s, that were previously retrieved, and returns an *ArrayList* containg the requested data saved as *String* objects.

 # External libraries and functionality used in TNL application
 - **org.openjfx** libraries to build the graphical user interface